 It is also like an adjustable spanner.
 Its bigger jaw is built with a handle itself.
 The other jaw is movable on which threads are cut as in the pipe wrench.
 Its jaw is of plain surface like that of an open-end spanner.
 These can be adjusted with a round nut.
 It is also used as a screw wrench.

-A plier wrench is consists of flat-edged jaws are at an angle and each is attached to a handle, which is joined by a bolt.
-The names may not sound familiar, you may have used them at some point in your life.
+A plier wrench consists of flat-edged jaws at an angle and each is attached to a handle, which is joined by a bolt.
+The names may not sound familiar, you may have used them at some moment in your life.

 A bolt slide between two or more positions of an opening on the upper jaw, providing the wrench to be arranged to fit in different sizes of heads.
 The name evolves from the way this tool is gripped, which is similar to a pair of pliers.

 When we hold pipes and round jobs with pipe wrench it leaves some leruisings scars on the jobs.
 Therefore strap wrenches are used where damage is caused if such scars are made by the wrenches.

 Leather or canvas belt is provided which is rolled around the job and tightened with the buckle.
 With the help of its handle, the pipe is revolved.

 The jaws of the plumber wrench are shaped like hexagonal nuts.
 It is similar to the design of the plier’s wrench.
 The jaws are adaptable to fit a type of pipe fittings.
 It is particularly used in plumbing for work on pipes and fixtures.

 This tap wrench is like a key, which fits the square drive of the tap, used to cut the female thread (such as the inside of the nut).
 These wrenches can be T-shaped or have a double-handle bar with an attachment socket in the middle.